 Climate change magnifies the frequency, severity, and length of drought conditions in our region and state.
 Reducing indoor and outdoor water use and capturing rainwater for irrigation results in fewer greenhouse gas emissions from the extraction, processing, and transportation of treated water.

-- Updating the Landscape Ordinance to require a 40% reduction from 2014 allocated water use levels for landscaping
+- Adopted updates to the Landscaping Ordinance to achieve a 40% reduction in water use for outdoor landscaping from 2014 levels

-- Updating County’s Water Efficient Landscape Design Manual
+- Adopted updates to the County’s Water Efficient Landscape Design Manual